kristinemlarson/gnssrefl/docs/use_cases/use_p041.md

 We will start by setting up the analysis parameters.
 These are stored in a json file.
-In this case, the p041 RINEX data are multi-gnss, so you could set the options to allow all frequencies from all constellations:
+In this case, the p041 RINEX data are multi-gnss, so you could set the options to allow all frequencies from all constellations.

-<code>make_json_input p041 39.94949 -105.19427 1728.842 -allfreq True -e1 5 -e2 25</code>

-We are going to concentrate on GPS-only, which is the default.
+Here we are going to concentrate on GPS-only, which is the default.
 We have set stricter QC values by setting the amplitude minimum to 8 and the peak 2 noise ratio to 3.2:

+Original code:

 <code>make_json_input p041 39.94949 -105.19427 1728.842 -e1 5 -e2 25 -peak2noise 3.2 -ampl 8 </code>
 [Here is a sample json file](p041.json).

+Recommended code:

+<code>gnssir_input p041 -allfreq True -peak2noise 3.2 -ampl 8 </code>

 We are going to look at a subset of p041 data from 2019/2020 to look at changes due to snow accumulation.
 The series will begin doy 245 (2019) and end on doy 70 (2020).